 A telephone call instigated by the client provides the opportunity for Carrie or her practice assistant to record some initial details about your dog and the problems you are experiencing.
 A video of your dog’s unwanted behaviour will be analysed, along with a questionnaire which you will be required to complete in detail.

 The initial consultation lasts approximately an hour, enabling Carrie to take a detailed clinical history.
-During the consultation Carrie will observe and describe your dog’s behaviour, so that you are able to recognise the emotional motivations of your dog’s body language.
+During the consultation, Carrie, will observe and describe your dog’s behaviour, so that you can recognise the emotional motivations of your dog’s body language.
 By understanding your dog’s emotional needs, you will be more equipped to respond and manage your dog’s behaviour effectively.
 Stage one of the behaviour plan will be advised and discussed.

 A follow-up appointment provides essential time to assess and discuss progress along with the second stage of the behaviour plan.
 This hour-long appointment would ideally be booked 4-6 weeks after the initial consultation but can be earlier or deferred where necessary.

-This half hour practical session provides an ideal opportunity to focus and work on specific practical aspects and discuss progress.
+This half hour practical session provides an ideal opportunity to focus and work on specific practical aspects and discuss progress, following a pre-consultation telephone call, initial consultation and follow-up consultation with Carrie.

 Clients consistently report that my unique way of explaining their dog’s behaviour gives them greater understanding and helps them appreciate why they are advised to implement my recommendations.